dawelab/CDH_Distribution_In_Maize/6_ClassifyAllData/README.md

 >2.
 K10L2
 >3.
 BChrom
 >4.
 Plot all copy numbers together
+>5.
+Merge all of the copy number data with the large meta deta file.

 6. This is the groups file with the final calls for Ab10, K10L2, and the B chromosome including pseudo copy number